reflectoring/reflectoring.github.io/_posts/2020-01-30-rxjava-reactive-batch-processing.md

 ---
-title: Multi-threaded Batch Processing with RxJava
+title: Reactive Multi-Threading with RxJava - Pitfalls and Solutions
 categories: [java]
 date: 2020-01-30 05:00:00 +1100
 modified: 2020-01-30 05:00:00 +1100
 author: tom
-excerpt: "Reactive Programming offers a lot of pitfalls for rookies, especially when it's multi-threaded.
-This article documents some of those pitfalls so you don't have to fall."
+excerpt: "Reactive Programming has a lot of pitfalls for rookies to fall into, especially when it's multi-threaded.
+This article documents some of those pitfalls and their solutions so you don't have to fall."
 image:
   auto: 0018-cogs
 ---